 However, unless we want to take our Piano up a mountain, we need to think of other ways to add interest and vary the visuals.

-For the other views, even if your hands are visible, when they’re not in close up then slight timing issues don’t really show so much.
+For the other views, even if our hands are visible, when they’re not in close up then slight timing issues don’t really show so much.
 You can even film without having your hands on show so it becomes totally unimportant.

 Editing is simpler than you think